 By Ed Tashjian

 High Point, NC - Earlier this month the Bernice Bienenstock Furniture Library Board of Directors announced the winners of design competitions that awarded scholarship to distinguished scholars to continue studies in their respective fields of Interior and Furniture Design.
+Ben Bridges, a junior industrial design major in Appalachian State University's Department of Applied Design, along with Liliana Hasbun of the Savannah College of Art and Design, took home top honors.
 In addition to a $5,000 award, each first place winner has been given memberships in professional associations and their respective schools will each receive $1,000 to use in their academic programs.

 This is the second of a two part series announcing the winners of the Furniture Design portion of the scholarships.
 The Bienenstock scholarships are open to any junior, senior or graduate student enrolled in an accredited college design program.
 The Library has awarded more than $400,000 in scholarship money.
 The winning entry can be viewed on the BBFL website http://www.furniturelibrary.com or you can download the winning entry here.

-The second place winner was Britnie Cowling, from San Diego Mesa College.
-She receives a $1,500 scholarship to be applied to continuing education.
+Second-place winners were Chris Webster, California State University at Long Beach for Furniture, and Britnie Cowling, from San Diego Mesa College.
+They each receive a $1,500 scholarship to be applied to continuing education.